MEPP-team/MEPP2/Readme.md

-MEPP is a C++, cross-platform, software development kit (SDK) for **processing and visualizing 3D surface meshes**.
+MEPP is a C++, cross-platform, software development kit (SDK) for **processing and visualizing 3D surface meshes and point clouds**.
 It provides both an application programming interface (API) for creating new processing filters and a graphical user interface (GUI) that can be used directly and integrate new filters as plugins.

-**It allows to process and visualize both static and dynamic 3D surface meshes, with color attributes and texture information.**
+It allows to **process and visualize both static (and dynamic) 3D surface meshes, with color attributes and texture information** or **point clouds with color attributes**.
 It is intended for engineers, researchers, but also for students thanks to a simple use, facilitated by the proposed architecture and extensive documentation.